 Kidpower Teenpower Fullpower International® (shortened to Kidpower®) is a charitable educational nonprofit organization founded in Santa Cruz, California in 1989.
 Our vision is to work together to create cultures of caring, respect, and safety for all.
 Our mission is to teach people of all ages and abilities, especially children in need, to use their power to stay safe, act wisely, and believe in themselves.
 Experts highly recommend the Kidpower method for being positive, practical, and relevant for children, teenagers, and adults from many different cultures.
-Worldwide, we have reached more than 2.5 million people, including those with special needs.
+Worldwide, we have served more than 3 million people, including those with special needs.

 The “People Safety” skills taught by Kidpower prepare individuals to be emotionally and physically safe with others and with themselves.
 Our society promotes the importance of Fire Safety skills, for example, not only to avoid getting hurt by fire, but also to be able to enjoy the use of fire for cooking, for warmth, and for fun.
 This is why we call this set of skills “Fire Safety” rather than just “Burning Prevention.”

 People Safety skills include: boundaries to build better relationships; safety plans to prepare for the unexpected; advocacy skills to speak up for the well-being of oneself and others; self-protection strategies to prevent most trouble before it starts; and self-defense skills to stop emergencies.
 These skills can prevent most exploitation, bullying, harassment, molestation, assault, and abduction.
 Even though the issues can be serious, the Kidpower approach is empowering, dynamic, and fun.